The Batch Artifact Scanning Protocol: A new method using computed tomography (CT) to rapidly create three-dimensional models of objects from large collections en masse: Introduction

-Photogrammetry, laser scanning, and structured light scanning are commonly used methods for creating 3D models of objects and are useful for creating high-resolution, textured scans. \citep[See] [for literature detailing these approaches to scanning.] {evin2016use, lauria2022detailed, jurda2016three, linder2016digital, magnani2020digital, porter2019comparison, mcpherron2009structured, niven2009virtual, porter2016simple} However, objects are generally scanned individually and the scanning and post-processing times can be extensive. \citet{bretzke2012evaluating} demonstrated that two objects can be scanned at a time.
-In some cases, multiple objects can be scanned simultaneously using medical or micro-CT.
-The output Digital Imaging and Communications in Medicine (DICOM) files are then interactively surfaced and then separated into individual files and cleaned using expensive, proprietary and GUI-based software such as Slicer, Aviso, or Geomagic \citep{goldner2022practical}.
-In these cases the scanning process is efficient but at the cost of an increase in post-processing time and, like the other methods, is not conducive for efficiently creating a full set of 3D models of objects from large collections.
+Photogrammetry, laser scanning, and structured light scanning are commonly used methods for creating 3D models of objects and are useful for creating high-resolution, textured scans. \parencite[See] [for literature detailing these approaches to scanning.] {lauria2022detailed, linder2016digital, magnani2020digital, niven2009virtual, porter2016simple} Though \textcite{bretzke2012evaluating} demonstrated how two objects can be scanned at a time, generally objects are scanned individually and the scanning and post-processing times can be extensive.
+On the other hand, multiple objects can be scanned simultaneously using medical or micro-CT.
+The output Digital Imaging and Communications in Medicine (DICOM) files are then interactively surfaced and then separated into individual files and cleaned using expensive, proprietary and GUI-based software such as Slicer, Aviso, or Geomagic \parencite{goldner2022practical}.
+In these cases the scanning process is efficient but at the cost of an increase in labor-intensive post-processing time and, like the other methods, may not be conducive for efficiently creating a full set of 3D models of objects from large collections.

 The ability to feasibly scan large collections like faunal assemblages, which can be comprised of over ten thousand specimens, necessitates a significant decrease in the time required for processing and post-processing.
 As such, scanning has been mostly restricted to small collections or a small subset of a large collection, which imposes limitations on research requiring larger sample sets.
-The ability to expediently scan and model specimens from large collections opens possibilities for new types of data accumulation, which in turn provides access to methods such as machine learning and other powerful computational approaches designed to handle larger and richer data sets \citep{zollikofer1998computer,jordan2015machine,carleo2019machine}.
+The ability to expediently scan and model specimens from large collections opens possibilities for new types of data accumulation, which in turn provides access to methods such as machine learning and other powerful computational approaches designed to handle larger and richer data sets \parencite{zollikofer1998computer,jordan2015machine,carleo2019machine,yezzi2024using,calder2022use, mcpherron2021machine}.